Kashi97/Twitter-Search-Sentiment-Analysis/README.md

 Parameter 			        | Flag 	| Description
 ------------------------|------------|------------
-Search term     	| `--search`	| The keyword/string that is searched for on twitter Output path             | `--interval`	| The amount of minutes the program waits before running again after the first time Randomness 			        | `--amount`	| How many tweets it gathers and performs sentiment analysis on Threshold (lower)     	| `--filename`	| The filename of the file which contains the time and results from each run.
+Search term     	| `--search`	| The keyword/string that is searched for on twitter Run interval (minutes)           | `--interval`	| The amount of minutes the program waits before running again after the first time
+Amount of tweets 			        | `--amount`	| How many tweets it gathers and performs sentiment analysis on Output filename     	| `--filename`	| The filename of the file which contains the time and results from each run.
 It will be created if it does not already exist

 It can also be used a package.
 Example in example.py